-> Between the dissertation proposal meeting and the dissertation defense
+Between the dissertation proposal meeting and the dissertation defense

 Within two weeks following the dissertation proposal meeting, you submit a memo with the changes agreed to by the committee, including any revisions to the timeline.
 Your mentor may require revisions to your memo.
 Once your mentor agrees to your memo, your mentor fills in and signs the top part of the Dissertation Proposal Revision Form (Appendix F), and sends it to the other committee members for their review and signature.
 Be sure to allow sufficient time for your mentor to review the memo within the two weeks following your meeting, in order to get it to the committee members within that time frame.
+Once you have all the signatures, send it as an attachment in an email to Paula and the DGS.